This Week

 Passed

 This was a confirmation vote in the Senate.
-It required a simple majority (51 votes).
-The measure passed 52-46.
+Nomination: required majority of votes cast (49 of 97).
+The measure passed 51-46.
 The nominee was confirmed by the Senate.

 46 Nay